 Let’s learn more about the range of TSH levels for different groups of people and what to do if your level is too high or too low.

-Here’s a breakdown of normal, low, and high TSH levels for women based on age:
+Here are the estimated normal, low, and high ranges of TSH levels for adults, based on a 2013 study:

 Women are at

 Despite claims that high TSH increases your risk for heart disease, a

 Both high and low TSH can affect fertility.
 Men with hypo- or hyperthyroidism both had fewer